History, Charm and Southern Hospitality

 John and his wife, Jan moved from Oakton, Virginia to Pinehurst in 2000 after their retirement.
 They are active members of the Pinehurst United Methodist Church.

-The Village Council typically holds two work sessions per month in the Council Conference Room of Village Hall:
+The Village Council typically holds two work sessions per month in the Assembly Hall of Village Hall:

 is a charming, vibrant community which reflects our rich history and traditions, enhanced by a unique combination of cultural arts and recreational activities.